Laurentians Rock Climbing

 The Laurentian region enjoys a well-deserved reputation for fine dining and regional specialties.
 In addition to restaurant dining, visitors can savor a meal at a sugar shack, pick apples straight off the trees, and spend a night at a luxurious inn or lodge.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Laurentians:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Laurentians:

 Featured Route For Laurentians